How to Choose the Right SSL Certificate for Your Business

 - Best for: Websites with multiple subdomains.

-- Features: Protects a domain and all its subdomains (e.g.,
+- Features: Secures a primary domain and all its subdomains (e.g.,

 , blog.example.com